Annual Cooking for a Cure

-Thank you to everyone who attended Cooking for a Cure.
+Thank you to everyone who attended our past Annual Cooking for a Cure events.

-Proceeds will directly support the young scientists of tomorrow, by placing underserved Cleveland-area high school students in Case Western Reserve University School of Medicine laboratories where they will have the opportunity to work alongside world-class researchers.
-This unique partnership between the School of Medicine and The Young Scientist Foundation will provide budding researchers with tools and skills to discover the cures of the future for cancer and other diseases.
+Proceeds directly support the Young Scientists of tomorrow, by placing underserved high school students in biomedical research laboratories where they will have the opportunity to work alongside world-class researchers.
+This unique partnership between healthcare educational institutions and The Young Scientist Foundation will provide budding researchers with tools and skills to discover the cures of the future for cancer and other diseases.

 Chef Johnny Besch